Working with temporal data#

 sample2

-Now we have the same temperature values in both DataFrames but these observations are represented in different time zones.
-Now, we can for instance sum up these temperatures, which works because the time of the observations matches:
+Now we have the same temperature values in both DataFrame objects but these observations are stored with different time zones.
+At this point, we could, for instance, sum up these temperatures, which works because the time of the observations matches.

-As you can see, pandas automatically converted the temporal information to UTC timezone, and the temperature values were summed up correctly.
+As you can see, pandas automatically converted the temporal information to the UTC timezone and the temperature values were summed correctly.

 In Chapter 3.3, we saw how to select observations using simple string manipulation operations applied to the timestamp.
-Although this worked quite well for our specific case, it is a rather glumpsy and inflexible approach to work with temporal information.
-A much better approach, is to take advantage of the datetime objects stored in the time series.
-Let’s again first set the TIME column as index for our DataFrame by using the method set_index():
+Although this worked quite well for our specific case, it is a rather clumsy and inflexible approach to work with temporal information.
+A much better approach is to take advantage of the datetime objects stored in the time series.
+Let’s again first set the DATE column as the index for our DataFrame using the .set_index() method.

 data = pd.read_csv(